 While tools such as Whatagraph are often used to check the performance of multiple marketing channels with customized live reports, this can also help you to track where your app/website has a leak.

 The analysis itself goes into great depth, monitoring, and measuring multiple channels performance.
-Below is an example of Whatagraph live report.
+Below is an example of a Whatagraph live report.

 Digital evolution is progressing really fast, and so are the end-users expectations.
 Having a slow website or app could result in making the consumers unsatisfied and even switch to another brand.